-Guardsmen at Kulis Air Guard Base decided early in the program they would rather contribute to St. Mary's than to exords.
+Guardsmen at Kulis Air Guard Base decided early in the program they would rather contribute to St. Mary's than to exchange gifts and cards among themselves.

 These "small change" funds bought candy heretofore, but this year J.C.
-Penney Co. contibuted a "Jeep load" of sweets so the men bought oranges, apples and-for the high schoolers-a collection of nearly all the top one hundred pop records.
+Penney Co. contributed a "Jeep load" of sweets so the men bought oranges, apples and-for the high schoolapples and-for the high school-ers-a collection of nearly all the top one hundred pop rec-